 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber runs natively on modern systems running in Windows XP Service Pack 3 compatibility mode.
 Tested on Windows 10.

 26.02.2021 Ver.2 - Now includes the Cutscenes Remaster Project WACRP Beta 2.2

-Updated SMACKW32.DLL and batch file launcher to accomodate this.
+Updated SMACKW32.DLL and batch file launcher to accommodate this.

-Updated SMACKW32.DLL and batch file launcher to accomodate this.
+Updated SMACKW32.DLL and batch file launcher to accommodate this.

 File Size: 915 Mb.
 Install Size: 1.03 Gb.
 Need help?
 Consult the Collection Chamber FAQ

 WarCraft Adventures: Lord of the Clans is © Blizzard Entertainment